gioyous-it/violetium-os/README.md

 - Xorg
 - LightDM

-Soon adding Fluxland, Not Implementing yet Because 0.1.1 is still focused on testing and refinement.
+Soon adding Fluxland, Not Implementing yet Because 0.1.1 is still focused on testing, updates and refinement.

 ### System